Call Tools Directly

-In this guide, you’ll learn how to call tools programmatically using Arcade.
+In this guide, you’ll learn how to call tools directly, instead of having the LLM choosing which tool to call.

 Prerequisites